 The first section of the output is the printed output of a

-wilcox.test run in R. There are more details on this printed output in the R documentation for wilcox.test.
-The output also includes a boxplot comparing the distributions of the selected groups.
+wilcox.test run in R. There are more details on this function in the R documentation for wilcox.test.

 |test_var||Yes||Column Input.
 Integer, Decimal||Numerical variable upon which the test will be computed.|